 Here's where it gets interesting: You can use this equity as a financial resource to invest in more real estate.
 Let's say you want to buy another property.
 Instead of saving up a big chunk of money for a down payment, you can borrow against the equity in your current property.

 So, using our example, if your equity is $100,000, you might be able to borrow up to $80,000 against that equity.
-This means you could potentially use that $80,000 to put down as a down payment on another property.
+You could use that $80,000 as a down payment on another property.

 This strategy can help you grow your real estate investments without coming up with a lot of extra cash upfront.
-It's like using the value of your existing investments to fund new ones, which can be a smart way to build your real estate portfolio over time.
+It's like using the value of your existing assets to fund new ones, which can be a smart way to build your real estate portfolio over time.

 Many people feel priced out of the single family residential market right now, but that doesn’t have to keep you from investing in real estate.